mustafakraizim98/Golang-Gin-Web-Framework/README.md

 ## To use POST request:
 You just need to test the request through JSON object, as shown below:
+> POST body: { sender: String, receiver: String, message: String } are required.
+Otherwise, the bad request will be returned
 ```
 {
     "sender": "Alice",